 Tier I: LEED Green Associate

-The LEED Green Associate credential recognizes individuals with a demonstrated basic knowledge of green building fundamentals and commitment to sustainability and transformation of the built environment.
-The Green Associate credential is meant for professionals who support green building design, construction, and operations, in non-technical areas of practices, such as product manufacturers, real estate agents or brokers, higher education faculty.
-Building professionals who are new to green building and LEED can also pursue the Green Associate as an entry level designation which reflects their level of knowledge.
-This credential is a key mark of quality sought by employers that shows the world that the individual is at the forefront of the green building industry.
+The LEED Green Associate credential recognizes individuals with a demonstrated basic knowledge of green building fundamentals and a commitment to sustainability and transformation of the built environment.
+The Green Associate credential is meant for students and professionals who support green building design, construction, and operations in non-technical areas of practices.
+This could include product manufacturers, real estate agents or brokers, or higher education faculty.
+Building professionals who are new to green building and LEED can also pursue the Green Associate as an entry level designation, which reflects their level of knowledge.
+This international credential is a key mark of quality sought by employers and reflects that the individual is at the forefront of the green building industry.
 This credential must be earned prior to challenging the LEED AP with specialty exam.

 Tier II: LEED AP with specialty

-The LEED AP with specialty credential demonstrates an advanced depth of knowledge in green building practices and specialization in a particular LEED Rating System.
+The LEED AP with specialty credential demonstrates an advanced depth of knowledge in green building practices and specialization relating to a particular LEED Rating System.
 This credential is best suited for those professionals with hands-on technical experience on a LEED registered and/or certified project.
-This would be individuals such as architects, designers, engineers, designers, building managers etc. There are five (5) areas for specialization:
+This could include architects, designers, engineers, building managers and other building professionals.

 - LEED AP Homes